algirdasc/hass-eparkai/README.md

  - [ ]  Automatically add all power plants as a sensors
  - [ ]  UI config flow
  - [ ]  History import
+ - [x]  Add percentage as a tax calculation